Capital Campaign for Memory Care at Allen Brook

 Our deadline for purchasing 99 Allen Brook Lane was extremely tight.
 We met the immediate challenge quickly with grants, philanthropy and a small NEFCU loan.
 The Vermont Community Loan Fund filled the remaining gap with a short-term, $1 million loan so we could immediately renovate and move friends into the community.

-The Campaign for Memory Care at Allen Brook aims to raise $1 million by the end of the year in order to pay off the loan so we can apply funds that otherwise would go to servicing this debt directly to our operating costs, thereby ensuring the continued operation of Allen Brook into the future.
-Thanks to the generosity of the families of J. Warren & Lois McClure and Holly & Bob Miller, all gifts up to $500,000 are being matched dollar for dollar.
+The Campaign for Memory Care at Allen Brook was created in October of 2022 to raise $1 million in order to pay off the loan so we can apply funds that otherwise would go to servicing this debt directly to our operating costs, thereby ensuring the continued operation of Allen Brook into the future.